Project Management

 Why I Manage?

-Helping others become better
+Helping others succeed

 My first project as a manager was my Eagle Scout project.
 During high school, I was deeply involved with the special needs department, fostering a strong relationship with them.